przemyslawmisztal/rock_farm/README.md

-rock_farm
+Hobbit unit calculator
 =========

-Simple but useful Android application with utilities for Hobbit Kingdoms game

-####Troop training

-Determine best way to queue T1 troops while making sure that your resources are used in most efficient way.
+Simple but useful Android application that calculates amount of T1 troops to train while making sure your available resources are spent the best efficient way.

+## Quick start

+1. Allow application installs from “unknown sources” (http://developer.android.com/distribute/tools/open-distribution.html#unknown-sources).
+2. Download APK on your PC and copy them to your phone, or download directly from your phone.
+3. Install APK with the file manager.

 ####Licensing